Last Updated on December 24, 2020 by Janet Frost

 Share your foodie adventures

 If you try one of these foodie ideas please leave a comment.
-Please share your own great culinary ideas in the comments.
+Share your own great culinary ideas in the comments.

-Be sure to check out all the posts in The 12 Days of Travel Themes;
+Be sure to follow along for all the upcoming posts in The 12 Days of Travel Themes

 Day 4: Museums